 The shady areas on your property are wonderful spots to cool off during the summer months.
 But many flowers will either wilt or fail to bloom in areas that are too shady, leaving your “relaxation station” looking barren and boring.

 It doesn’t have to be that way!
-With proper planning the shady parts of your garden can be just as colorful as the sunny ones.
-Read on to see seven beautiful, shade-loving plants that will bring a splash of color to your cool-off spot.
+With proper planning, the shady parts of your garden can be just as colorful as the sunny ones.
+Read on to see seven beautiful, shade-loving flowers that will bring a splash of color to your cool-off spot.